Genez-io/genez-io.github.io/content/posts/web3_app.md

 Congrats 🥳 Now you are connected to an Ethereum node.

-To be able to interact with the node in your application, click on the_ “Active Endpoints”_, on the _“Ethereum”_ widget and copy the RPC endpoint and paste it in the `config.js` file in the `server-blockchain-project` directory.
+To be able to interact with the node in your application, click on the_ “Active Endpoints”_, on the _“Ethereum”_ widget and copy the RPC endpoint and paste it in the `config.js` file in the `server` directory.

 ![Street Art Image](/posts/ss_7.webp)
 {{< /details >}}